reem-shaikh/70DaysOfCode/DSA/theory/22-04/readme.md

+### First and last occurance
-1. We have an array find the index of the given element for
+We have an array find the index of the given element for
 - first occurance
 - last occurence
 <!-- sorted array -->